HardwareSource Frequently Asked Questions

 Do you ship merchandise outside the United States?

-At this time, we only ship merchandise to addresses in the continental United States, Alaska, and Hawaii.
-We can also ship orders to APO/FPO/DPO addresses and Canadian addresses, but these orders must be placed over the phone.
-For Canadian shipments, there is a $50 minimum order.
-Please email firstname.lastname@example.org with a list of SKU numbers and quantities that you would like to purchase.
-Also include your complete Canadian address and we will email you back a shipping quote.
+At this time, we only ship to addresses in the continental United States, Alaska, and Hawaii.
+For APO/FPO/DPO and Canadian orders, please email firstname.lastname@example.org with a list of the SKU numbers and quantities you would like to purchase, along with your complete ship to address.
+Once we receive this information we will email you a shipping quote.
+Please note: Canadian shipments have a $50.00 minimum order.

 I have a hinge that I am trying to replace but I need help identifying it.
 Can you help?